 When we started planning our trip to Rome, a trip to Vatican City to tour the Vatican Museums and St. Peter’s Basilica was on the tip-top of the list.
 After I hadn’t been able to secure a visit to see the Last Supper in Milan, I wasn’t taking any chances when it came to tours for the Vatican, and I booked well in advance.
 In fact, I booked a tour of the Vatican Museums/St. Peter’s Basilica as well as a tour of the Vatican Gardens and planned to trek up into the Dome at St. Peter’s Basilica.

-I booked our tours out over two days – both in the morning.
-Our first day we had tour tickets to see the Vatican Museum and St. Peters.
-It was a Monday and we had tour tickets for 9:30am.
+I booked our visits out over two days – both in the morning.
+Our first day we had tickets to see the Vatican Museum and St. Peters.
+It was a Monday and out tour began at 9:30am.
 It was a pretty morning and the air was crisp so we decided to walk along the Tiber from Travestere to Vatican City.
 Our first sighting was the Castel Sant’Angelo (below, left).
 It’s an imposing building (which I still haven’t been inside), which you see right before you cross the bridge into Vatican City.
 From there you have an almost clear shot to St. Peter’s Basilica (bottom, right).
 What’s interesting to point out is how empty the square was at 9am (this was NOT the case on Tuesday).
 We made our way up and realized the Museum tours were a bit of a walk away (to the left in the photo and around).
 The line here was pretty deep (if you go, get tickets ahead), and we were happy to take the fast track lane to security and onward to the group tours section.

 Once inside we picked up our audio devices and met up with our tour guide.
 We exited the main building and made our way into the museums.
 As you can see from below, I have a thing for the ceilings in the Vatican museums.
 Everywhere you look there is amazing artwork and even painting that looks like plasterwork or marble carvings.
 I think one of my favorite hallways might be the one with Jim in the photo.
 I believe that is the hall of maps (interesting tidbit – our guide told us the maps on the wall are near identical to those on Google maps…what precision), but I found the ceiling that just went on and on for days to be unbelievably stunning (it’s leading up to the Sistine Chapel, which you’ll be able to see this long hallway in upcoming photos).